CMTA/CMTAT/README.md

 You will find the report performed with [Slither](https://github.com/crytic/slither) here: [slither-report.md](doc/audits/tools/slither-report.md)

+### Test

+- You will find a summary of all automatic tests here [test.pdf](doc/general/test/test.pdf)
+- A code coverage is available here [index.html](doc/general/test/coverage/index.html)

 ### Remarks

 As with any token contract, access to the owner key must be adequately restricted.